camilne9/monch/website/DESIGN.md

     The 2 SQL tables that handle user information were more straightforward.
 The “users” table stores the username, user_id, the user’s house, and hashed password of anyone that creates an account.
 The “dhallpreferences” table has a row with a user_id, house, and a rank number.
 When you submit your preferences, 13 rows are added to the table, one for each of your ranks.
 In the SQL that we submitted there are also tables called “generic_day” and “new_generic_day”.
-These tables are from our first attempt at Monch.
+These tables are from our first attempt at Mönch.
 Because of the difficulty of having all 7 different days restrictions, we first created the infrastructure for one “normal” day.
-Although we no longer use those tables because we were able to fully implement a version of Monch that can handle any day of the week (a Better outcome rather than a Good), we left it in the submitted folder for your reference.
+Although we no longer use those tables because we were able to fully implement a version of Mönch that can handle any day of the week (a Better outcome rather than a Good), we left it in the submitted folder for your reference.
 	Although the SQL work was the biggest design choice of the project, we also handled other design challenges such as working with a time variables.
 Since it is easier to work with numbers than time-like variables, we decided that we would express time as the number of minutes from the start of the